rmarioo/roman_numbers/Readme.md

 # Roman numbers kata

-The purpouse is to translate from decimal to Roman numbers
+The purpouse is to translate Arabic to Roman numbers

 Examples:
 `2 -> II`